Madd Rules in Tajweed: Complete Guide to Vowel Elongation

 • Rules: Specific conditions determine duration

 Madd serves several crucial functions in Quranic recitation that go beyond mere aesthetic enhancement.
-Understanding these functions helps appreciate why Madd rules are so carefully preserved and taught.
+Understanding these functions helps appreciate why Madd rules are so carefully preserved and taught, and why mastery of Madd is essential for proper recitation.

 1. Preserves Meaning